acmsigsoft/EmpiricalStandards/docs/Experiments.md

 - [ ]	uses two-sided hypotheses OR justifies use of one-sided hypotheses based on face validity or previous work
 - [ ]	describes the dependent variable(s) and justifies how they are measured (including units, instruments)
 - [ ]	describes the independent variable(s) and how they are manipulated or measured
-- [ ]	describes extraneous variables and how they are controlled, or not
+- [ ]	describes extraneous variables and how they are controlled: physically, statistically, or not at all
 - [ ]	justifies sample size (e.g. using power analysis)
 - [ ]	describes how characteristics of the phenomenon under investigation relate to experimental constructs
 - [ ]	describes the research design and protocol including treatments, materials, tasks, design (e.g. 2x2 factorial), participant allocation, period and sequences (for crossover designs), and logistics